MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-sorting.md

 ---
-title: Sorting | Microsoft Docs
+title: Arranging Data Using the Sorting Function | Microsoft Docs
-description: Learn how sorting works.
+description: You can use the sorting function to get an overview of your data.
+For example, you can sort customers by Currency Code to get a select sample of customers.
 services: project-madeira
 documentationcenter:
 author: SusanneWindfeldPedersen